Double Outlet Right Ventricle in Children

 What are the symptoms of double outlet right ventricle in a child?

-The symptoms of DORV may vary depending on the exact heart abnormalities involved.
+Symptoms may vary depending on the exact heart abnormalities involved.
 Symptoms are often present at birth.
 But they may not appear until later.
 They can include:

 - Bluish color (cyanosis) or pale skin